-So read on to find out how I transformed my bathroom for less than £100.
+So read on to find out how I transformed my bathroom for less than £100 using the V33 tile paint.

 As you can see the bathroom before – I had some rather fetching 70s style blue floral tiles.
-How these were ever on trend I don’t know but seemingly they were very popular!
+How these were ever on trend I don’t know but seemingly they were very popular at one point!

 I was very lucky in that although old and not to my taste, the tiles themselves were in very good condition.
 They had been put on to a high standard previously and grouted really well.
 The prep work to my redecoration was therefore quite minimal.

-I gave the bathroom a good deep clean, ensuring all tiles were clear of any soap scum or geese.
+I gave the bathroom a good deep clean, ensuring all tiles were clear of any soap scum or gease.

 I went over with a sugar soap to be sure and make nothing remained and dried the tiles throughly.